erik73/hassio-addons/README.md

 on the correct GitHub repository matching the add-on.

 - [Open an issue for the add-on: Mailserver][mailserver-issue]
+- [Open an issue for the add-on: TellStick with Telldus Live][tellsticklive-issue]
 - [Open an issue for the add-on: steve][steve-issue]

 For a general repository issue or add-on ideas [open an issue here][issue]